-NBSB Imparts the Importance of Setting and Keeping Financial Goals
+NBSB Shares the Importance of Setting and Keeping Financial Goals

 Knowing what your financial goals are means you can start working to accomplish them.
 Discovering what those goals are is the very first step.